ksduster/Evrima-Server-Automation/README.md

 If the selected high value threshold is met, it will disable Global Chat using RCON commands.
 Once the low threshold is met, it will re-enable the chat.

+## What is the purpose?
+With public servers, the more people you get in the server the more toxic or distracting the chat can be that takes away from the gameplay.
+This script will help prevent that when the population reaches the disablechatat threshold.
+Global chat will be re-enabled when it gets below the enable chat threshold.

 ## Configuration:
 RCON Connection Settings
 ```